cnrosu/AutoHelpDesk/README.md

    ```powershell
    pwsh -File .\Analyzers\Analyze-Diagnostics.ps1 -InputFolder .\artifacts -OutputPath .\artifacts\diagnostics-report.html
    ```
    The analyzer loads every JSON file under `artifacts`, runs the heuristic catalog, and emits an HTML report.
-Supporting CSS files are merged into `artifacts\styles\device-health-report.css` alongside the HTML.
+Supporting CSS files are merged into `artifacts\styles\device-health-report.css` alongside the HTML, pulling shared assets from `Reporting/styles`.

 You can re-run the analyzer against existing collections—only the `-InputFolder` is required if you are happy with the default output path.